InnovativeInventor/InnovativeInventor/README.md

 - **[pbutil](https://github.com/InnovativeInventor/pbutil)** Cross-platform implementation of macOS's pbcopy and pbpaste in Rust.
 Helps make transitioning from macOS -> Linux easier.

 - **[gsimplify](https://github.com/ChoateProgrammingUnion/gsimplify)** A Google Drive to html compiler.
 Google Drive is ubiquitous for writing and its collaboration and real-time editing features are the best out there. `gsimplify` aims to create a lightweight, more intuitive CMS system powered by Google Drive/docs that compiles a Google drive folder to a fully fledged website.
-Currently in development for usage in Choate's Student Council website.
+Intended for usage by a non-technical audience.
+Was in development for usage in Choate's Student Council website.

 ### 🔑 Cryptography and Security